wp-plugins/anti-spam/readme.txt

 You may enable sending all rejected spam comments to admin email.
 Edit [anti-spam.php](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php) file and find "$antispam_send_spam_comment_to_admin" and make it "true".

-= Does Anti-spam plugin works with Jetpack comments? =
+= Does Anti-spam plugin works with Jetpack Comments? =

-Anti-spam plugin does not work with [Jetpack comments](http://jetpack.me/support/comments/).
+Anti-spam plugin does not work with [Jetpack Comments](http://jetpack.me/support/comments/).
-Jetpack comments use iframe to insert comment form and it is impossible to access it via javascript because of security reasons.
+Jetpack Comments use iframe to insert comment form and it is impossible to access it via javascript because of security reasons.
-If you use Jetpack comments - you should find some other plugin to block spam.
-I recommend to use [Akismet](http://wordpress.org/plugins/akismet/).
+If you use Jetpack Comments - you should find some other plugin to block spam.
+I could try [Akismet](http://wordpress.org/plugins/akismet/), it is compatible with Jetpack Comments.

 = What is the percentage of spam blocked? =